Final girl: Dana Polk

+Mia Allen

+From the 2013 horror remake Evil Dead, Mia starts off as a troubled addict, goes through withdrawal, literally goes to Hell and back, loses her brother and friends and turns into a final girl.
+Also, the fact that the Abomination appears as an evil double of Mia could be seen as a metaphor for Mia overcoming her drug addiction and gaining control.
+She faces her inner demon both literally and figuratively and conquers it.

 Victoria Heyes

 Heyes from the 2016 slasher film Terrifier has been observed by some critics to be a darker depiction of the "final girl" archetype.
 Having been driven insane by the events in the film, Heyes becomes a killer herself.
 An analysis by Brendan D. describes Victoria as a reflection of Art—"Our most recent final girl is Victoria from Terrifier, and what makes her so unique is her post-final girl status.
 Most final girls appear in the sequel or following situation as a capable guide for the next group of cannon fodder to demonstrate the villain's return.
 Instead, the trauma corrupts Victoria; she becomes monstrous like Art, with a disfigured appearance; and the brutality of a live-show death when a talk-show host mocked her.
 She is not a heroine but a dark reflection of the atrocities Art the Clown committed, fit for ridicule and loathing."